 Fruit soup ~ if the idea scares you don’t run off just yet, fruit soups are traditional in cuisines all over the globe, including Scandinavia, Eastern Europe, the Mediterranean, Latin America, and beyond.
 The idea of a cold apricot soup doesn’t seem quite so crazy when you consider that tomatoes are also a fruit, and tomato gazpacho is one of the greatest dishes ever invented.

-To make this simple but oh-so refreshing soup I used some very ripe black velvet apricots. Â Black velvet apricots are a cross between apricots and plums, and so they’re a little more juicy than regular apricots, and perfect for this soup.
+To make this simple but oh-so refreshing soup I used some very ripe black velvet apricots.
+Black velvet apricots are a cross between apricots and plums, and so they’re a little more juicy than regular apricots, and perfect for this soup.
 If you’ve got juicy regular apricots, or plums, you can use those too.
+Besides the apricots, you’ll need:

 I peeled the fruit and squished them through my fingers to break them up and remove the pits.
 The fruit was so ripe it didn’t resist.
 I used about 8 apricots for 2 servings of soup.

-This makes a wonderful lunch or appetizer.
-I like the idea of serving this in small shooter glasses as a party starter, too (the flavor is like a burst of sunshine, and a little goes a long way.) Â I loved this soup so much that I’m now praying for triple digits, just to have an excuse to make more.
+Chilled soups make a wonderful light lunch or appetizer in the summer.
+I like the idea of serving this apricot gazpacho in small shooter glasses as a party starter, too (the flavor is like a burst of sunshine, and a little goes a long way.)
+I loved this soup so much that I’m now praying for triple digits, just to have an excuse to make more!

 other fruits to use for fruit gazpacho ~